Stop Moss And Weeds Poking Through Concrete: 5 Proven Ways

 Some products need time to dry or require restricted access for a few hours, so it’s worth planning ahead.

-If you prefer keeping things more eco-friendly, boiling water is a cheap but effective way to kill weeds naturally.
-Another go-to method is vinegar, not the stuff you splash on your chips, though 😊
+If you prefer a more eco-friendly approach, boiling water is a cheap yet effective way to kill weeds naturally.
+Another go-to method is vinegar, not the stuff you splash on your chips, though 😊 Mix white vinegar with salt and washing up liquid, and it gets rid of the weeds pretty quickly.

 You’ll want a stronger variety (around 20% acetic acid), which you can find at most garden centres.
 Apply it a few times for the best results, and be careful not to spray it near other plants.

-Clearing them now will make it much easier to prevent regrowth later and keep weeds from returning.
+Clearing the weeds now will make it much easier to prevent regrowth later and keep weeds from returning.

 Read: Ready Mix Concrete Suppliers Gloucester: Top Tips 2024